Jarga/jQuery-Highlighter/README.md

 [Demo Highlighter](https://jarga.github.io/jQuery-Highlighter/)

 ## Description
-Highligther plugin used to highlight arbitrary sets of text on the screen or used to create a "Hot Text" area in which everything in the area can be highlighted by selecting a block of text
+Highlighter plugin used to highlight arbitrary sets of text on the screen or used to create a "Hot Text" area in which everything in the area can be highlighted by selecting a block of text

 ## Parameters